-A file review conducted of the one investigation into alleged sexual abuse and sexual harassment contained a letter to the offender that detailed the outcome of the investigation.
+A file review conducted of the one investigation into alleged sexual harassment contained a letter to the offender that detailed the outcome of the investigation.
 In an interview with the investigator, he confirm that offenders are notified of the outcome of an investigation.